AdobeDocs/uxp-photoshop/src/pages/api/uxp-reference/structure/folder-structure.md

 ## Your plugin files

-Within my-plugin-folder, you'll need _at minimum_ two files, with these _exact_ names:
+Within my-plugin-folder, you'll need _at minimum_ two files:

 1.   `manifest.json` is your plugin’s manifest.
+It _must_ be named exactly that.

 This file is where you include _facts_ about your plugin, such as its name, whether it's a panel, headless plugin, or modal dialog, and so on.
 [Learn about the manifest here](./manifest.md).

-1.   `index.js` is your plugin’s code.
+2.   `index.js` is your plugin’s code.
+It doesn't have to be named index.js; that's determined by the `main` property in your manifest file, but `index.js` is common practice.

 This file contains your JavaScript code that implements the logic for your plugin.
 [Learn more about `index.js` here](./handlers.md).

 These two files go into your plugin's parent directory.